To us, dress with purpose means to present yourself to the world with intention.

 Intention to freely express your true self.

-Intention to empower yourself and inspire those around you.
+To empower yourself and inspire those around you.

-Intention to shine a light on the issues that are near to your heart.
+And to shine a light on the issues that are near to your heart.

 For me, one of the biggest issues I want to work towards resolving is the disastrous effect that fast fashion has had on the environment and garment workers in developing countries.